Part Three: Would You Have Asked William Thornton to Design Your House?

 Dr. Thornton called in late last Evening and chatted some time His conversation is indeed a thing of threads and patches certainly amusing from its perpetual variety—He is altogether the most excentric being I ever met with possessing the extremes of literary information and the levity and trifling of the extreme of folly—He is good natured rather than well principled—Mrs Adams visited the Octagon and socialized with the Tayloes, Thorntons and the rest of Washington society, but evidently no one gossiped with her about who designed the Octagon.
 In February 1823 she wrote to her father-in-law:

-In the Evening we all went to Col Tayloes and being already out of spirits passed the most unpleasant Eveng Col and Mrs Tayloe have always lived upon the most friendly terms with my family—Their family is of the highest respectability in Virginia but among the whole of them there is not one above mediocrity in point of talents Their wealth and high standing in their own State gives them great influence and they are ever tendering proffers of their services and friendship— (Tayloe's Eton and Cambridge education didn't fool her.
-She was born and raised in London.)Wealth alone did not rule in Washington.
+In the Evening we all went to Col Tayloes and being already out of spirits passed the most unpleasant Eveng Col and Mrs Tayloe have always lived upon the most friendly terms with my family—Their family is of the highest respectability in Virginia but among the whole of them there is not one above mediocrity in point of talents Their wealth and high standing in their own State gives them great influence and they are ever tendering proffers of their services and friendship—Tayloe's Eton and Cambridge education didn't fool her.
+She was born and raised in London.
+Plus wealth alone did not rule in Washington.
 Tayloe held no elected office and as a die-hard Federalist had no hope of being appointed to office by the series of Republican presidents who were his neighbors.
 As Mrs. Adams intimated, Tayloe tried to ingratiate himself with those in power.
-Col. Tayloe's racehorse Lamplighter was famous throughout the land why not similarly tout the name of the architect who designed his house especially if that worthy was the much admired Thornton?
+Col. Tayloe's racehorse Lamplighter was famous throughout the land; so why not similarly tout the name of the architect who designed his house especially if that worthy was the much admired Thornton?
 If the idea that the architect of the Capitol designed the Octagon intrigues us today, why wasn't that the talk of the town back in 1801?
 It is not uncommon for mediocre patrons to associate themselves with genius.

 Quite a few people talked about the good job Thornton did at the Patent Office which he turned into a museum of inventions.
 Before the Smithsonian it was a must see for tourists after they visited the White House and Capitol.
 Maybe credit for that and the Capitol design would have been glory enough for other men, but Thornton craved more.
 As late as August 3, 1822, 23 years after the first president's death, Thornton complained in a letter to John Adams: "When the great Washington died, I lost a Friend, that would not have permitted me to remain so long in the back ground."
 He longed to be sent to South America to represent the US to revolutionary governments and also make drawings of plants.
 He blamed John Quincy Adams for not making him a diplomat and explorer.
 The urban planner and supposed architect of several buildings we still admire wished to escape from it all.